Kodeworks/rust-nannou-workshop/texts/reading-docfiles.md

 ...at least as humanesque as I can make it for now.

-Feeble attemps to make this readable aside, how can I see what other methods are available for my `Drawing<Ellipse>`?
+Feeble attempts to make this readable aside, how can I see what other methods are available for my `Drawing<Ellipse>`?

 ## Implemented traits on `Drawing`